Proptech Advisory Board

 Installation, Repair and Maintenance Guideline Working Group

 The Intrusion Subcommittee maintains and promotes standards dealing with residential and commercial intrusion panels and communication between protected premises and monitoring stations.
-CP-01 and the SIA DC family of standards is maintained and new intrusion standards are developed and published under this subcommittee.Keep Reading »
+This subcommittee serves as the primary editor of CP-01 and the SIA DC family of standards.Keep Reading »

 The SNMP Subcommittee covers activities related to how traditional security products communicate over an IP network.
 The initial project within this subcommittee focuses on defining a set of standardized management information bases (MIBs) for security products using SNMP, which is used to actively monitor device status and alert administrators of the health of their networks.Keep Reading »